 The SWOT analysis is a common tool used by companies to assess their strengths, weaknesses, opportunities, and threats in the marketplace.
 It gives them a framework for making informed business decisions and remaining competitive.
 And believe it or not, they even use the SWOT method to make hiring decisions.
 By asking candidates strengths and weaknesses interview questions, the hiring manager can make a more informed decision about who would be best for the role.

-As you’re preparing a list of your strengths and weaknesses for an interview, always check the job description first.
+As you’re preparing a list of your strengths and weaknesses, always check the job description first.
 The employer most likely included some traits that the ideal candidate would have.
-Check to see which of your strengths align with what the hiring manager is looking for and highlight these in your interview.
+Check to see which of your greatest strengths align with what the hiring manager is looking for and highlight these in your interview.

 On the same note, you should also avoid talking about weaknesses that would indicate you’re not a good fit for the job.
 People often ask, “What are good weaknesses for an interview?” because nobody wants to jeopardize their chances of getting the job.
 However, there is no right answer – what makes a “good weakness” for an interview is one that’s honest and doesn’t interfere with key job responsibilities.

-Here are some common categories that your interviewer may be assessing you on:
+Here are some common categories and soft skills that your interviewer may be assessing you on:

 Commitment to Tasks